stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ### Replacing matches to regular expressions
-- In Unix, it is possible to replace every match to a character string or regular expression with something else using the command sed.
+- In Unix, it is possible to replace every match to a character string or regular expression with something else using the command *sed*.
 This stands for “stream editor”.

 ```bash
 # As an example, we wish to replace each incidence of the characters ‘chr’ at the beginning of the line in gene_expression.bed with ‘chromosome
 $ sed ‘s/^chr/chromosome/’ gene_expression.bed

 ```
 - Note: this will output to the terminal window.
-The output can be redirected to a new file using the > character.
+The output can be redirected to a new file using the *">"* character.

 ```bash
 # For example: